-In 2016 I wrote the ebook “Local SEO Checklist: 48 Steps to Ignite Your Online Presence”.
+In 2016 we wrote the ebook “Local SEO Checklist: 48 Steps to Ignite Your Online Presence”.

-It has since been downloaded and read thousands of times and I have received some amazing feedback on it, so I thought it might be time to put together some additional updated resources to answer some common questions about working with local SEO.
+It has since been downloaded and read thousands of times and we have received some amazing feedback on it, so we thought it might be time to put together some additional updated resources to answer some common questions about working with local SEO.
 The following article is an updated companion piece to the ebook that describes everything you need to know before hiring a local SEO, or if you should just do it yourself.
-I still recommend you download the local SEO checklist and read it too, since it acts as a worksheet that you can check off as you improve your website.
+We still recommend you download the local SEO checklist and read that too since it acts as a worksheet that you can check off as you improve your website.

 What is local SEO?